-Awatere Water Scheme (Birch) - Water Quality Information
+Awatere Water Scheme (Birch) - news and updates

 The Awatere water supply treatment plant can shut down when the Black Birch Stream becomes dirty due to heavy rainfall.
 When this occurs, it will take up to a week before there are sufficient chlorine levels throughout the network to reduce the risk from bacteria and viruses.

 At these times it is very important that all water used for drinking, preparation of food that will not be cooked, brushing of teeth and ice making should be boiled.
 Bringing water to the boil is sufficient for this purpose.

 During these times of high turbidity, the chlorine treatment becomes ineffective due to the additional organics in the water, and the MIOX treatment plant is shut down.
 During these events it is even more important to boil the water before consumption because of the increased risk from bacteria and protozoa in the water.

 High turbidity in this water supply is usually generated by significant rain events, and it is currently expected that these types of rain events will occur four to five times a year.